 Nkem Nwankwo: The first step is to ask clarifying questions.
 This is very important.
 For this assignment, we will ask, is this an app within Uber or a 3rd party?

 For example, let’s assume this will be a 3rd party app.
-We will assume that since it’s a 3rd party, it connects to Uber’s actual app, but is not part of Uber itself.
-Uber just uses their services
+We will assume that since it’s a 3rd party, it connects to Uber’s actual app, but is not part of Uber itself; Uber uses their services.

-Possible Use Cases – the drivers want to be paid as fast as possible because they’re doing this work, logs of your daily trips to see how much you’ve earned that day, reimbursements for expenses, such as tolls, drivers need to do their taxes, they need to be able to dispute fares, they can use statistics that driving works to maximize revenue.
+The drivers want to be paid as fast as possible because they’re doing the work.
+Keep logs of their daily trips to see how much they’ve earned that day, reimbursements for expenses, such as tolls to dispute fares as well.
+Drivers need to do their taxes, so a report should be generated for them.
+Also, they can use driving statistics to maximize revenue.

-Get paid fast as possible = direct credit to driver & cash transfer from financial institution to Uber can happen later
+Get paid fast as possible – direct credit to driver & cash transfer from a financial institution to Uber can happen later.

-Daily Trip Log = automated ledger from activity (driving people around), which can include details such as day, time, vicinity, an area the driver can add comments to reconcile disputes, etc
+Daily Trip Log – automated ledger from activity (driving people around), including details such as day, time, vicinity, an area the driver can add comments to reconcile disputes, etc.

-Taxes = generate a report for tax purposes, to file them at end of the year.
+Taxes – generate a report for tax purposes to file them at the end of the year.
 We can have a monthly paystub that generates a 1040 and is directly emailed to the driver.

 Nkem Nwankwo: Now, product management doesn’t stop there – we need to track whether our features will be successful or not.
 We need to see if we created the right thing or not.

-For example.
-How fast do people actually get their money?
-That will determine how much people actually come back to the app or how much Uber is incentivized to use this payment app because if drivers have a good experience getting paid quickly, they will use Uber as an app, and the 3rd party payment app will stay on Uber’s platform.
+That will determine how much people come back to the app or how much Uber is incentivized to use this payment app.
+If drivers have a good experience getting paid quickly, they will use Uber as an app, and the 3rd party payment app will stay on Uber’s platform.

 You can compare it to others on the market and see what you are improving and how to continue.

-Nkem Nwankwo: Anything you can acknowledge about how it this 3rd party app will affect users, stakeholders, who you are building for and mentioning how these things can change the design of your app is ideal.
+Nkem Nwankwo: Anything you can acknowledge how this 3rd party app will affect users, stakeholders, who you are building for, and mentioning how these things can change the design of your app is ideal.

 Nkem Nwankwo: Always ask clarifying questions, never feel bad for doing so.
 Don’t make too many assumptions (as the devil is in the details).
 You should be comfortable asking clarifying questions when dealing with customers, so you should be comfortable asking them in an interview as well.